-As summarised in Table 9, the predicted levels of noise at the majority of nearby receptors will comply with the criteria established in Section 5.5 of this report for more than 4 hours outdoor play per day, with the exception of receptors 'R2c' and 'R5a'.
+As summarised in Table 9, the predicted levels of noise at the nearby receptors will comply with the criteria established in Section 5.5 of this report for receptor locations 'R2b', 'R2c', 'R3', 'R4a' and 'R4b', but will exceed the criteria at receptor locations 'R1a', 'R2a' and 'R4c'.
+As such, noise controls will be required, as recommended in Section 8.0.